The Star Product in Interacting Quantum Field Theory: Deformation quantization

 is an isomorphism.

-The choice of $H$ is far from unique.
-It is only determined up to the addition of any smooth real symmetric function.
-Prop.~\ref{Star equivalence} shows that the products given by any two choices are equivalent.
+The choice of a Hadamard distribution is far from unique.
+It is only determined up to the addition of any smooth real symmetric bisolution.
+Prop.~\ref{Star equivalence} shows that the products given by any two choices are equivalent, as